rifqi409/ZENO-MB-REAL/README.md

 ⚠️ Disclaimer
 This tool is built for educational and ethical hacking purposes only.
 Use it in lab environments or on systems you have permission to test.

-Respect the power you hold.
-Always hack responsibly.

 — Developed with 🔥 by FM (Front Man)